ketch-com/ketch-ios/integration-tests/README.md

 The suite contains:

 * **Sample App** – a minimal SwiftUI application that embeds the **KetchSDK** package and exposes all major APIs through buttons and live status labels.
-* **UI Tests** – XCUITest cases that drive the sample app end-to-end, interacting with the embedded `WKWebView` to validate consent flows exactly as our Android tests do.
+* **UI Tests** – XCUITest cases that drive the sample app end-to-end.
+  *Unlike the Android test-bed, we **do not** inject JavaScript into the underlying `WKWebView` because `KetchUI.WebPresentationItem` (and its web view) is not part of the public API.
+Validation is instead performed through `KetchEventListener` callbacks which update app-level status and `testResult` labels that the tests assert against.*

 ---